njszym/XRD-AutoAnalyzer/README.md

 git clone https://github.com/njszym/Auto-XRD.git
 ```

-Then, to install all required modeules, navigate to the cloned directory and execute:
+Then, to install all required modules, navigate to the cloned directory and execute:

 ```
 python setup.py install --user